WedLinker Developer Guide

 Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-4. Other incorrect delete commands to try: delete, delete x, ... (where x is larger than the list size)
+• delete x (where x is an integer larger than the list size)

 Expected: Similar to previous.